Sixteen years ago I did something that would change my life forever. I moved to Pittsburgh.

 S&D Polish Deli – Borscht, pierogis, haluszki and more.
 For dining in, there’s a window toward the back of the store.
 Immigrants from Poland came to Pittsburgh to work in the steel mills in the 1800s, so there is an affinity for Polish food in the city, and S&D does it right.

 Lucy’s – This sandwich cart sits next to Bar Marco and serves the best banh mi sandwiches I’ve had outside of Vietnam.
-When Lucy runs out, she runs out.
+Get here early, because when Lucy runs out, she runs out.

 The BeerHive – If you want to hang out with some locals and you’re in the mood for a cold beverage, you can’t go wrong with the BeerHive.
 There are usually a dozen beers on tap, many local, and the staff is always friendly.